Information about the intervention that will be tested in the study

 What are the researchers trying to find out?

-The purpose of the study is to evaluate the effects of music lessons on brain plasticity, mood and quality of life in people with Alzheimer’s disease.
+The purpose of the study is to evaluate the effectiveness of NITESGON in decreasing a long-term forgetting in people with amnestic mild cognitive impairment.

 What your involvement will entail?

-Further information on the procedures, tests and number of visits can be obtained from the study team.
+Further information can be obtained from the study team.

 Who can participate in this study?